Faculty Thesis Areas

 Areas of interest include the following: Drug Abuse, Substance Abuse and Infectious Disease, Reliability and Validity Studies, Cluster Analysis, Survival Analysis, Logistic Regression, and Clinical Trials.
 My publications have mostly been in the area of drug abuse, hepatitis and needle exchange, with a secondary interest in psychometrics.
 Dr. Fisher’s divisional affiliations within the American Psychological Association are: Division 5, Evaluation, Measurement & Statistics; Division 38, Health Psychology; and Division 50, Addiction.

-I am broadly interested in assessment and treatment of internalizing disorders (i.e., anxiety, depression, traumatic stress, somatic complaints) in children/adolescents and parents.
-Specifically, my work focuses on (a) trying to understand risk factors for the development of these problems, and how risk and resilience factors might vary in different cultural groups, and (b) developing and improving culturally sensitive mental health services for these problems.
-I am currently conducting research examining youth stress response during interactions with their anxious parents.
+I am broadly interested in assessment and treatment of internalizing disorders (i.e., anxiety, depression, traumatic stress, somatic complaints) in children/adolescents, emerging adults, and families.
+Specifically, my work focuses on (a) trying to understand the interplay of family relationships and stress response in the development and expression of these problems, and (b) developing and improving culturally sensitive mental health services for these problems.
+I am currently conducting research to see how individuals respond in stressful situations, and what factors predict how people respond (e.g, parenting behavior, ethnicity, cognitive processes).
 I am also conducting a pilot study to examine the role of community mental health workers in delivering a behavioral intervention for anxiety and depression to low-income Latinos in a rural medical setting.

 May Ling Halim

-In my primary line of research I study how, across different cultural groups, children’s gender identities develop from preschool to early elementary school.
-I am interested in both adherence to gender norms (i.e., girls wearing pink from head to toe) and deviation from gender norms (i.e., tomboys).
-I also investigate what factors lead to differences in gender identities (e.g., cognition), as well as what consequences are associated with them (e.g., intergroup gender attitudes, interest in STEM-related fields, psychological adjustment).
+In my primary line of research I study how, across different cultural groups, children’s gender and ethnic identities develop from preschool to early elementary school.
+I also investigate what factors lead to differences in gender and ethnic identities (e.g., cognition), as well as what consequences are associated with them (e.g., intergroup gender attitudes, interest in STEM-related fields, psychological adjustment).
 In my secondary line of research I study how forms of group-based discrimination (ethnic, gender, language) interact with one’s identity in affecting one’s personal health and the health of one’s child.

 Primary areas of interest: Psychology of Learning, Biological Psychology, and Cognitive Ethology.
 Specifically, my research efforts address the role that the birth of new neurons (neurogenesis) plays in learning and memory using birds as the primary animal model.
 By integrating techniques, research can range from field and laboratory investigations of learning to the neurobiology mediating learning and memory formation.
 The research is currently directed along three basic lines of inquiry.
 First, when and where in the avian brain does adult neurogenesis occur?
 Second, what types of learning experiences and/or fluctuations in hormone levels influence the rate at which neurogenesis occurs and the direction new neurons take?
 And third, how does neurogenesis influence subsequent learning and memory?